-- ➤ If a GARP-enabled switch wishes other switches to register its certain attribute information, it will send out a Join message.
+- If a GARP-enabled switch wishes other switches to register its certain attribute information, it will send out a Join message.
 The Join message is divided to two types: Join Empty and Join In.
 Sending Join In message to declare a registered attribution and sending Join Empty message to declare a non-registered attribute. - When a GARP-enabled switch wishes other switches to cancel its certain attribute information, it will send out a Leave message - When a switch enables GARP, it starts a LeaveAll timer at the same time.
+When the timer times out, the switch will send out a LeaveAll message.

+An application entity indicates a GARP-enabled port.

-When the timer times out, the switch will send out a LeaveAll message GARP timers include Hold timer, Join timer, Leave timer, LeaveAll timer. - Hold Timer: when a GARP-enabled switch receives a registration message, it starts s Hold timer rather than sending out the Join message immediately.
+GARP timers include Hold timer, Join timer, Leave timer, LeaveAll timer.

+➤ Hold Timer: when a GARP-enabled switch receives a registration message, it starts s Hold timer rather than sending out the Join message immediately.
 When the Hold timer times out, it will put all registration information received during this time in a same Join message and send it out, reducing the message quantity for network stability.